aershov24/full-stack-interview-questions/README.md

 #### Q: What are the differences between Subscription Administrator and Directory Administrator?
 #### Q: What is a VNet?
 #### Q: What is Azure Service Fabric?
-#### Q: How can I use applications with Azure AD that Iâ€™m using on-premises?
+#### Q: How can I use applications with Azure AD that I’m using on-premises?
 #### Q: Do scale sets work with Azure availability sets?
 #### Q: What are Network Security Groups?
 #### Q: What are Update Domains?